Do I need a lawyer?

 Whether starting a new business, or running your third, it takes moxie to act on your idea.
 It's the sort of thing you want to start when you have all your ingredients, ready to crack the egg into the hot pan, when hungry to eat and share it.
 You need to know projected costs, but also have the timing and technique and skill to pull it off.

 An experienced attorney can help you not waste the eggs in your basket, and make delicious omelets - or whatever product or service your next venture will be making happen for your customers.
+I'm licensed in Kentucky, so if you are your business is located or has significant contact in Kentucky, let's get the conversation going!

 Disclaimer • © 2018, Law Office of Nancy Moise Haws, PLLC